kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 use the solar energy yield (in German: *Solarkataster*) data.
 Each pixel of this bitmap contains the expected annual energy yield in $\frac{kWh}{m^2}$.
 The values were estimated using solar radiation and weather data provided by the German Weather Service combined with digital surface models for considering obstacles like trees or higher buildings which reduce the solar yield by casting shadows.
 More details on how those maps are created can be found in [1].

-The image below shows orthophoto data overlayed with energy yield data.
+The image below shows aerial image data overlayed with energy yield data.
 Dark red areas indicate high energy yield where white areas indicate low solar returns.

 ![solar-yield](solar-yield-example.jpg)

 The bitmaps are available in 50cm and 1m resolution (true length of each pixel).
-You can find the yield data [here](https://www.opengeodata.nrw.de/produkte/umwelt_klima/energie/solarkataster/strahlungsenergie_50cm/).
+You can access the yield data [here](https://www.opengeodata.nrw.de/produkte/umwelt_klima/energie/solarkataster/strahlungsenergie_50cm/).

 ### Data organization